KBUP: KBUP

-On October 14, 2014, KGY was sold for $250,000 by KGY Inc. to Sacred Heart Radio, Inc., which changed the format to Catholic religious, simulcasting KBLE 1050 AM Seattle.
+On October 14, 2014, KGY was sold for $250,000 by KGY Inc. to Sacred Heart Radio, Inc., which changed its longtime full-service AC music format to Catholic religious, simulcasting KBLE 1050 AM Seattle.

-On November 6, 2014 KGY's call letters were changed to KBUP.
-Currently there are no radio stations officially assigned the KGY call sign.
+On November 6, 2014, KGY's call letters were changed to KBUP.
+Currently, there are no radio stations officially assigned the KGY call sign.
 However, KYYO's HD2 digital sub-channel continued with the classic hits format previously provided by KGY, which is rebroadcast by translator K237FR in Tumwater, Washington using the slogan "Olympia's 95.3 KGY".